ianblenke/veewee-vagrant-smartos/README.md

 # Using

-Yes, it is this deceptively simple:
+Yes, it should be this deceptively simple:

 ```
 bundle exec vagrant up